 During normal modes of operation, the CSM function allows applications to access the onboard IPv6 address storage to store and retrieve IPv6 addresses.
-This includes access by the IPS Management Application (e.g., simple name lookup functions), by safety applications such as CM, and by other AOC-related applications that need access to IPv6 addresses for IPS services.
+This includes access by the IPS Management Application (e.g., simple name lookup functions), by applications that need access to IPv6 addresses for IPS services.
 During maintenance modes, the IPv6 address storage may also be made accessible via menus on a control panel or display (e.g., MCDU).
 While it is not expected that flight crews will access this information, which should not be modified during flight, the ability for maintenance personnel to access or modify this information directly may be beneficial.
 To simplify viewing and/or entering/editing of 128-bit IPv6 addresses, implementers should consider a mode that presents the IPv6 address in terms of constituent fields, e.g., ICAO Prefix, Platform Type, Administrative Domain (ADM), etc. as defined in ICAO Doc.
-9896.
+9896 Part I.

 As a minimum, the CSM function should support non-volatile storage of sixteen (16) IPv6 addresses and associated entity name information, which is in addition to volatile memory storage for addresses that are discovered through CM or an address lookup service.
-The addresses stored in non-volatile memory are expected to include the well-known addresses of IPS Gateways and ground servers that provide address lookup services, which are necessary for nominal operations.
+The addresses stored in non-volatile memory are expected to include the well-known addresses of IPS ground entities and ground servers that provide address lookup services, which are necessary for nominal operations.
 To minimize the numbers of pre-configured addresses and associated user costs for database maintenance and updates, the Airborne IPS System should leverage ground-based address look-up services for other IPv6 addresses that do not need to be known a priori.
+Additionally, static address databases should use software partitions commensurate with the required design assurance level allocated to the Airborne IPS System.

-Additionally, when possible, static address databases should use software partitions that do not require DO-178C Level D or higher design assurance levels.
-While this may require changes to operational approvals, it has the advantage of allowing greater implementation and maintenance flexibility and the potential for reduced life cycle costs.
+When possible, static address databases should use software partitions that do not require RTCA DO-178C Level D or higher design assurance levels.
+This approach facilitates greater implementation and maintenance flexibility with the potential for reduced life cycle costs.